jarokaz/Azure_AI_Infrastructure/Labs/Lab00-EnvSetup/README.md

 ```
 https://<vm name>.<region name>.cloudapp.azure.com:8000
 ```

+## Explore the workshop's repo
+Follow the instructor in exploring the workshop's repo.

-Follow the instructor to switch from Jupyter Notebook to Jupyter Lab
+TIP: Use the Jupyter Lab mode.
+It is great.